osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/clients.md

 1. Click **Add**.
     A window opens with the **Client Id** and **Client Secret**.
     **IMPORTANT**:
-    Use the **Copy** buttons to the right of these fields to save the client secret and client Id.
+    Use the **Copy** buttons to the right of these fields to save the client secret and client ID.
 You will need to reference these in your applications.
 Once the window is closed, the **Client Secret** cannot be accessed or retrieved.

 1. Click **Close**.
     Note: In the list of secrets, the **Client Id** is still visible.
 If you did not save the **Client Secret**, select the client in the list and use the **Details** pane to remove the old secret and add a new secret.